ben-simmons/dotfiles/openhands/README.md

 Mounting: https://docs.all-hands.dev/modules/usage/runtimes#connecting-to-your-filesystem

 I wrote some bash functions to do the work, referenced above.
-It will do a couple docker pulls the first time you start the server.
+Pull the docker images with `openhands_pull`.

 ## Info

-Settings like your API key are stored by the outer container where mounted from your filesystem (`~/.openhands-state`).
+Persistent settings like your LLM API key are stored by the outer container where mounted from your filesystem (`~/.openhands-state`).

-Generated code is stored in the inner container in `/workspace`.
+If you start with `openhands_start`, generated code is stored in the inner container in `/workspace`.

-Browse the generated code by:
-1. Opening a shell on the inner container: `openhands_inner`
-2. `cd /workspace`
+If you start with `openhands_mount_start`, i.e. set the `WORKSPACE_MOUNT_PATH`, you can access the generated code on your host machine in that directory on your local filesystem.
+Useful because you'll have all your tools available instead of whatever limited tools are available via a docker bash session on the inner container.

 Note that the inner container isn't created until you go to http://localhost:3000 and give it a prompt.

+Outer container:
+* Command: `/app/entrypoint.sh uvicorn openhands.server.listen:app --host 0.0.0.0 --port 3000`

+Inner (runtime) container:
+* Command: `/openhands/micromamba/bin/micromamba run -n openhands poetry run python -u -m openhands.runtime.action_execution_server 35833 --working-dir /workspace --plugins agent_skills jupyter vscode --username openhands --user-id YOUR_UID`